-I recently got wrapped up in a networking marketing opportunity.. and honestly, how I failed at network marketing.
+I recently got wrapped up in a networking marketing opportunity.. and, well, it was a network marketing fail.

 I’ve always been intrigued by network marketing, but as an outsider.
 I’ve never really been directly solicited to join one until recently.
 Over the years, I’ve attended parties for Stella Dot, Norwex, Thirty-One, Origami Owl, Wildtree, Matilda Jane, CAbi, and probably many others I can’t remember too.
 I could see how the lure of selling cool products and supplementing your income is very appealing to the millions of people who have joined a multi-level marketing (MLM) company in the last 50+ years.

-As I grow into my role as a health and wellness coach, and gluten-free blogger, I got swept up in the excitement of networking marketing.
-My excitement lasted for a total of six days until I decided it wasn’t for me.
+As I began to grow into my role as a health and wellness coach and gluten-free blogger, I got swept up in the excitement of networking marketing… and my excitement lasted for a total of six days until I, officially, decided network marketing wasn’t for me.

 In the six days of my MLM journey, I did the following: